Table of Contents

 Too little sunlight will also cause your plant not to bush out as much as it would if it had proper lighting, so make sure you are putting it in the right spot in the house to get all the indirect light it can.

-Why is my Angel Wing Begonia Growing Slow?
+Why is your Angel Wing Begonia growing slow?

 Slow growth on an Angel Wing Begonia is from one (or more) of four things: incorrect feeding, light, temperature, or from it being pot-bound.
 Taking care to ensure the right fertilizer, the right indirect lighting, the proper temperature is all addressed in this article.